 The fund also celebrates the multiple generations of Marstines who have attended WT.
 It memorializes Connie's mother, Winchester Thurston Alumna Eleanor Dreyfus Goodman ‘29, and honors the Marstines' daughter, Winchester Thurston Alumna Janet Marstine Polishook '77, founder of the Institute of Museum Ethics and Assistant Professor at Seton Hall University in New Jersey.
 "Janet is very prominent in her field," says Marstine proudly.
 "She's carved out a niche for herself in museum ethics, and traces her passion for art directly to WT and to [now retired WT art history teacher] Ann Peterson."

-Marstine and Polishook have worked with the school to select the Connie Blum Marstine Scholar each year; currently there are x Marstine Scholars in the Upper School.
+Marstine and Polishook have worked with the school to select the Connie Blum Marstine Scholar each year; currently there are two Marstine Scholars in the Upper School.

 The Connie Blum Marstine Scholarship Fund is a significant addition to the WT Endowment Fund.
 It is also a lasting legacy that links the past, present, and future.
 It speaks to the value of education and the power of love.
 "I was very fortunate to have Connie," smiles Marstine, "and I'm fortunate to be able to create this scholarship in her honor.
 Connie loved WT, and she loved children.
 I think she would have liked this."